M&A Fee Guide

 Drafting, reviewing, and negotiating the LOI.
 This includes deal structure strategy, price term negotiation, and protecting exclusivity and confidentiality provisions.
 Learn about LOI essentials.

-Managing legal due diligence - reviewing contracts, identifying liabilities, assessing regulatory compliance, coordinating with your CPA and other advisors.
+Managing legal due diligence: reviewing contracts, identifying liabilities, assessing regulatory compliance, and coordinating with your CPA and other advisors.
 See our 100+ item checklist.

 Drafting the definitive agreement, negotiating representations and warranties, indemnification terms, escrow provisions, and all closing conditions.
-This is where most attorney hours go.
+This is typically the most time-intensive phase.
 See our purchase agreement negotiation guide.

 Employment agreements, non-compete agreements, transition services agreements, escrow agreements, and any other deal-specific documents required for closing.